DiogoDeAndrade/CortexChronicles2/README.md

 * All game source code by Diogo de Andrade is licensed under the [MIT] license.
 * Tunel art by [mieki256], available through the [CC0] license.
+* Uses [QuickFont] package for text rendering.
-* All art by Diogo de Andrade, available throught the [CC0] license.
+* All remaining art by Diogo de Andrade, available throught the [CC0] license.

 ## Metadata